getodk/docs/shared-src/docs-tech-guide.rst

 .. note::

-  Developer and authoring tools
-  have a lot of options and alternatives.
+  We generally recommend `starting with the Docker platform`_ for editing docs unless you already have a Sphinx environment set up.
   Local tools and workflows presented in this guide are what the authors feel would be easiest for newcomers and those unfamiliar with open source.

+  However, developer and authoring tools have a lot of options and alternatives.
   You should feel free to use your preferred tools.

+  .. _starting with the Docker platform: https://github.com/opendatakit/docs/blob/master/README.md#using-docker

 Before you begin working the first time you will need to install a few tools